gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 Still, people are left to wonder how "extremely large" of an infrastructure it should be to definitely choose Terraform over Vagrant.
 And what do we mean by "a handful"?
 Two, five or ten VMs?
+And is managing development environment part of **infrastructure management**?
 The clarity is not there.

 ## Reading between the lines